mortenbroesby/space-rockets-challenge/src/README.md

   - Notable example: Update `swr` package and migrate to updated API.
 Comes with a lot of improvements.

 # Nitpicking
+- Find a way to get the local dates with UTC offset from the SpaceX API, instead of the browser offset.
 - If this was a production application:
   - Go through application and ensure dark-mode looks good everywhere.
   - Properly fix the existing source-map issue with Timeago.js.

 ---